Hiaaaa40/Low-Bit-width-Large-Model-Quantization-Challenge/docs/index.md

 Participants are encouraged to employ **delayed scaling strategies**[4] wherever possible to further minimize quantization overhead and accelerate training.

-The training methodology will be evaluated based on the video generation quality produced by the post-training model using the **BestWishYsh** dataset.
+The training methodology will be evaluated based on the video generation quality produced by the post-training model using the [BestWishYsh/OpenS2V-5M](https://huggingface.co/datasets/BestWishYsh/OpenS2V-5M) dataset.

 The **Vbench** evaluation metric will be used, aiming for a precision loss of **less than 0.5%**.